MichaelCurrin/coding-blog/_posts/2019-10-15-static-site-cms-tools.md

 This CMS is probably targeted at developers.
 It unfortunately requires a lot of knowledge about the Jekyll ecosystem of liquid/markdown, functions, layouts and so on.
 So you might have to write code in your CMS and edit YAML.
 But this can still make you more productive as a developer using a CMS rather than an IDE.

-From my little spend spent on Foresty, I found that better as a no-code solution.
+From my little spend spent on Forestry, I found that better as a no-code solution.

-## Jekyl Manager
+## Jekyll Manager

 Homepage: [ashmaroli.github.io/jekyll-manager/](https://ashmaroli.github.io/jekyll-manager/)
 Repo: [jekyll-admin](https://github.com/jekyll/jekyll-manager)